ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 5.md

 - ACTION 3: Pooja to launch her community post in reddit and medium.
 - ACTION 4: Pooja to provide Lane with Medium handle to be added to Ethereum Cat Herders Medium.
 - ACTION 5: Brett to launch "Further Introduction: The Ethereum Cat Herders" post in medium once confirmation is given by Lane and Hudson.
-- ACTION 6: Pooja to work on the Constantinople Post Mortem action items.
+- ACTION 6: Pooja to work with Charles on the Constantinople Post Mortem action items.
 - ACTION 7: Lane will work on combining it the various repositories under PM.
 - ACTION 8: Hudson add Afri to managers to Ethereum Cat Herders Github.
 - ACTION 9: Hudson will merge Pooja's work in Github.